DecoryParadigm/paradigm_arq/README.md

 # Paradigm Arq
-Capturing the interest of prospects in an intereactive way.
+Bridging the gap between prospects and all three brands.

 ## Description
 We've built this aquistion platform to assist representitives